awsdocs/amazon-cloudfront-developer-guide/doc_source/real-time-logs.md

 ## Creating and using real\-time log configurations<a name="create-real-time-log-config"></a>

-You can use a real\-time log configuration to get information about requests made to a distribution in real time \(logs are delivered within seconds of receiving the requests\)\.
+You can use a real\-time log configurations to get information about requests made to a distribution in real time \(logs are delivered within seconds of receiving the requests\)\.
 You can create a real\-time log configuration in the CloudFront console, with the AWS Command Line Interface \(AWS CLI\), or with the CloudFront API\.

 To use a real\-time log configuration, you attach it to one or more cache behaviors in a CloudFront distribution\.